 Getting into Madrid from Madrid Airport

 Getting into Madrid is easy, with a range of transport options to suit your needs.
 The airport is close to the city, making it a quick trip to get to your destination.
 Choose from public transport, taxi, Uber, hotel shuttle, private transfer or car rental.
 Taking the train from Madrid airport to the city centre is a good option with trains running every 15 to 20 minutes.
-The train station is on the terminal 4 floor 1 and is called Aeropuerto T4.
+The train station is on terminal 4, floor 1 and is called Aeropuerto T4.
 Take the C1 and C10 lines to the city centre and beyond.
 Madrid's metro system services the airport on Line 8, stopping at all terminals and ending in the Nuevos Ministerios station in the centre of Madrid.
 It takes about 15 minutes to reach the city.
 Urban and city buses are a cheap way to get into the city and many destinations in Madrid.
 Take the express Line 203 to get into town in about 40 minutes, depending on the traffic.
-Airport taxis are white, with a red strip on them, or you may wish to request an Uber through the app, which is a good option especially if you don’t speak Spanish.
+Airport taxis are white with a red strip on them, or you may wish to request an Uber through the app, which is a good option especially if you don’t speak Spanish.
 It's possible to rent a car located in terminal 4, which is a great option for visitors who want to explore Madrid and its surroundings.
 Alternatively, you may wish to organise a hotel shuttle or private transfer.

 Getting around Madrid